manitux-app/manitux-plugins/PluginTemplate/README_en.md

 Main parameters:

-- `referer`: sends the referer value expected by the target site.
-When omitted, the normal HTTP flow uses the URL itself as referer.
+- `referer`: Sends the referer value expected by the target site.
-- `proxyUrl`: routes the HTTP request through this proxy when needed.
+- `proxyUrl`: Routes requests through a proxy.
-- `headers`: uses your header list instead of the default headers.
+- `headers`: Uses your header list instead of the default headers.
-- `identifier`: switches the request to the TlsClient flow when a value is provided.
+- `identifier`: Switches the request to the TlsClient flow when a value is provided.
-- `useCookie`: enables a custom cookie jar for the TlsClient request.
+- `useCookie`: Enables a custom cookie jar for the TlsClient request.
-- `followRedirects`: controls whether redirects are followed.
+- `followRedirects`: Controls whether redirects are followed.
-- `cookieOutput`: can be used with `useCookie` to read cookies returned by the response.
+- `cookieOutput`: Can be used with `useCookie` to read cookies returned by the response.

 ### TlsClient Usage